nemu bacaan menarik yang ditulis oleh sesedokter yg berkecimpung di kesehatan wanita

 – Artificial sweeteners, because they impair insulin and leptin signalling.

 – Too little starch in your diet, because your hormonal system needs Gentle Carbs.
+Is this you?
+You do not exactly fit the criteria for the first 3 types of

 diagnosis

-Know when it’s time to let go of your PCOS Diagnosis.
-In most cases, PCOS is not a permanent condition.
-With the right diagnosis and the right treatment, PCOS can become a thing of the past.
+PCOS is not a permanent condition.
+With the right diagnosis and the right treatment,

 I am the first to acknowledge that there is some overlap between these 4 types.
 For example, inflammation is a major cause of both insulin-resistance and thyroid disease (Types 1, 3, and 4).
 My intention was not to over-simplify, but rather to alert you to some treatment ideas that you have not yet considered.

-For more detail about the types of PCOS, please see my book Period Repair Manual.
-I provide a visual flow-chart of the 4 PCOS types.
+PCOS, please see my book Period Repair Manual.
+I provide a visual flow-chart of the 4

 Yours in Health,